vsowjanyarani/doc/README.md

    https://github.com/vsowjanyarani/aatmani-project - the sourcecode of the project available in this repository. https://github.com/vsowjanyarani/sowji-devops.git - all the files related to devops automation are available in this repository.

 ## INFRASTRUCTURE PROVISIONING
+    One vpc,2subnets,eks-cluster with one nodegroup  (minimum 1 spot instance and maximum 5 spot instances) are provisioned using terraform.
+Tool used in provisioning of infrastructure is terrafrom.
 ### TERRAFORM

- HashicropTerraform is an infrasture as code tool that lets us define both cloud and on-premise resources in human-readable configure files using hcl language. one vpc,2subnets,eks-cluster with one nodegroup  (minimum 1 spot instance and maximum 5 spot instances) are provisioned using terraform.
+ HashicropTerraform is an infrasture as code tool to create on cloud service in human-readable configure files using hcl language.
+It allows use to change and manage the infrastructure in a safe,consistent and repeatable way.

  ![infra](https://github.com/vsowjanyarani/doc/blob/main/Untitled%20Diagram.drawio.png?raw=true"Infra")